 - The board shall schedule an appeal with the board or a hearing officer appointed by the board within 20 calendar days.

 - The student and the student’s parent shall be notified in writing of the time and place of the appeal at least 5 calendar days before the hearing.

-- The board shall provide a certified court reporter to transcribe the hearing.
+- The board shall record the hearing.

 - The board shall render a final decision no later than the next regularly scheduled board meeting after the conclusion of the appeal hearing.